az7jh2/SDePER/README.md

-# CVAE-GLRM GitHub Pages
+# SDePER GitHub Pages
-This branch is use for generating GitHub Pages only.
+This branch is used for generating GitHub Pages only.